javiervidal/moodle-client/README.md

 ## Requirements

 - Python 3.10+
-- An active Moodle session in your browser
+- A Moodle account with editing rights
 - `pip`

 ---